 Do I still recommend Bluehost?
 Yes.
 But only under the premise that you are just starting out with your website or you’re only looking to blog as a hobby.
 It’s an inexpensive option that gives you the chance to test the waters and see if blogging is your thing.

-However, if you have been blogging for a few months and you’re looking to become a serious blogger or an online entrepreneur, WP Engine is the optimal choice and most professional way to go.
+However, if you have been blogging for a few months and you’re looking to become a serious blogger or an online entrepreneur, WP Engine is really the best way to go.